Northern Valencian

 Northern Valencian (valencià septentrional) is a dialect chain spoken in the north of the Valencian Community and south of Catalonia.
-It comprises two main varieties: Transitional Valencian (or Transitional Catalan) spoken around the town of Tortosa, and classified as either a dialect of Catalonia (within the North-Western set of dialects), or a Valencian dialect; and Castellon's Valencian or Northern Valencian.
+It comprises two main varieties: Transitional Valencian (or Transitional Catalan) spoken around the town of Tortosa, and classified as either a dialect of Catalonia (within the North-Western set of dialects), or a Valencian dialect; and Castellon Valencian or Northern Valencian.